USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_DDM3D.md

 cd CCTM/scripts
 ```

-Verify the following option is set to compile CCTM with DDM3D:
+Modify the following option to compile CCTM with DDM3D:

 ```
 set DDM3D_CCTM                        #> uncomment to compile CCTM with DD3D activated